I am spoiled. I live just 45 minutes far from Val d’Orcia.

 Nowadays it is famous for its cypress trees, for its typical pasta, pici, for its cheese, pecorino di Pienza, and for the wine, Brunello di Montalcino.

 Can you imagine what a weekend in Val d’Orcia looks and tastes like?

 When to visit Val d’Orcia

 You would usually visit Val d’Orcia from April until October, as the weather is mild and usually better than in the rainy months from November till March.
-For this reason, you might have a hard time finding open activities – as restaurants, artisanal shops and agriturismi – during winter months.
-Though, if you are driven by a naturalistic interest and you want to wander in empty villages and in a charming wintery countryside, do not wait until the next season.
+For this reason, you might have a hard time finding open activities – as restaurants, artisan shops and agriturismi – during winter months.
+Though, if you are driven by a naturalistic interest and you want to wander in empty villages and in a charming wintry countryside, do not wait until the next season.
 Val d’Orcia is an open-air treasure, which wants to be discovered.

 I have a soft spot for May and October, as I tend to avoid the hottest summer months, which is also when you would definitely find more tourists than local people in the narrow streets of the villages and along the panoramic roads.

 The choice is potentially endless.
 This time we visited Pienza, Vignoni, Bagno Vignoni and San Quirico d’Orcia, skipping equally fascinating towns like Montalcino, Rocca d’Orcia or other less known villages as Monticchiello and Radifofani.
 I do promise I will come back to write more, take more pictures, report more interesting foodie addresses and yes, have pici.

 It was a small forlorn village known as Corsignano until the 1462, when Enea Silvio Piccolomini, born there 53 years before, was elected Pope as Pio II.
 He asked a famous architect, Bernardo Rossellino, to redesign the village.
 He built a new town, inspired by the Renaissance aesthetics, which was named Pienza after the Pope’s name.